-The University of South Carolina is expanding its global footprint and now offers a joint degree option of its prestigious Master of Science in Sport and Entertainment Management with Hamid Bin Khalifa University (HBKU) in Doha, Qatar.
+The University of South Carolina is expanding its global footprint and now offers a joint degree option of its prestigious Master of Sport and Entertainment Management with Hamid Bin Khalifa University (HBKU) in Doha, Qatar.
 The international partnership expands access to South Carolina’s world-class sport and entertainment management degree program to students across the Middle East.

 “We are thrilled with the HBKU partnership as it allows us to bring our MSEM program to the MENA region.
 The collaboration between faculty, students and industry partners provides an exceptional learning environment for students at both institutions,” says Matt Brown, chair of South Carolina’s Department of Sport and Entertainment Management.

 Faculty from the partnering institutions have been collaborating on curriculum design and course delivery so that students at HBKU gain the same knowledge and training as students studying at the University of South Carolina’s Columbia campus.
 In addition to guiding the curriculum, South Carolina faculty are also assisting in the development of internship and industry partnerships that can provide valuable career pathways for graduates.

 The timing of the new graduate degree partnership is ideal.
 The U.S. Bureau of Labor Statistics predicts a faster than average growth rate for the field of sport and entertainment management through 2028, and the global sports market is expected to reach a value of more than $600 billion by 2022.
 Qatar’s sport industry is already valued at more than $20 billion, with rapid growth anticipated as the country prepares to host the FIFA World Cup in 2022.